 4. FOLLOW THAT TRAIL

 We love a trail and an autumn trail can be so much fun!
-If your local to Greater Manchester, I’ve been searching high and low for all half term and Halloween trails going on which you can find all about here.
+If your local to Greater Manchester, I’ve started searching high and low for all half term and Halloween trails going on which you can find all about here, keep checking back as I will update regularly.
 Whether its an organised trail or your own nature trail, there’s plenty of fun to be had at your local park.
 Or why not give Geocaching a try this autumn?
 It’s like a giant digital treasure hunt!
 I’m certain they’ll be some treasure not too far away from you.
 It’s a brilliant way to get children interested in walking.

 5. GET CRAFTY